Will be available soon.

 9.5 The DPA shall not be confused with standard data protection clauses within the meaning of Article 46(2)(c) and (d) GDPR, and the DPA cannot be relied upon by the parties as a transfer tool under Chapter V GDPR.

-10.1 Taking into account the nature of the processing, the Data Processor shall assist the Data Controller by appropriate technical and organisational measures, insofar as this is possible, in the fulfilment of the Data Controller’s obligations to respond to requests for exercising the data subject’s rights laid down in Applicable Data Protection Regulation, in particular Chapter III GDPR, if applicable.
+10.1 Taking into account the nature of the processing, the Data Processor shall assist the Data Controller by appropriate technical and organisational measures, insofar as this is possible, in the fulfilment of the Data Controller’s obligations to respond to requests for exercising the data subject’s rights laid down in applicable Data Protection Laws, in particular Chapter III GDPR, if applicable.
+Such assistance may be subject to additional fees as specified in the MSA.

 10.2 This entails that the Data Processor shall, insofar as this is possible, assist the Data Controller in the Data Controller’s compliance with: